toupiefolle/mad-spinning-top/README.md

 ## How to update and edit the site

 It's relatively straightforward to make edits directly to the live website.
-The website is made up of plain text files which anyone who is part of this project can edit here on the Github website, 'commit to master' (explained below), and then after a few moments the changes should appear on the live website.
+The website is made up of plain text files which anyone who is part of this project can edit here on the Github website, 'commit to master' (explained below).

 ### Editting the website